nmacedo/MSV/Algorithms/Dijkstra/README.md

-# Leader election in the Firewire protocol
+# Dijkstra's mutex ordering criterion

 ### Development history
 * The original model is distributed with the Alloy Analyzer.